ffelten/ffelten.github.io/_posts/2026-02-28-Feb-update.md

 - **The iterative approach**: We do niche by niche, doing interviews, doing proof of concepts, testing our hypotheses, checking if there is traction.
 The speed at which we currently iterate is quite high.
 Honestly, I'm sometimes reluctant to say exactly what we're building because I know it'll probably be different by next week.
 It will just take time until we find the right idea--hence the consulting part.

 ## The mood
 I'm not going to lie: this is one of the hardest things I've ever done.
 You are constantly surrounded by doubt.
-People tell you you're crazy, or that you should just settle down and "chill."
+People tell you you're crazy, or that you should just settle down and chill.

 Personally, I'm back to learning a lot of things (sometimes even the basics) and I feel like a junior again.
 It's a humbling experience, but I actually enjoy that part.
 I like the "burn" of learning something new, whether it's about myself or the world.
 The funny thing is, whenever I feel too insecure, I just start coding.
 I know I'm good at it; it soothes me and brings me back to center (autism confirmed 😆).